 We make fifty flavours of ice cream with local, seasonal ingredients.
-We sell through our four seaside kiosks in Lyme Regis, Morcombelake, West Bay, and Weymouth and to a rapidly growing number of local chefs and delicatessens.
+We sell through our seaside outlets in Lyme Regis, Morcombelake, Swanage, West Bay, Weymouth and to a rapidly growing number of local chefs and delicatessens.

 We hope that you will visit our kiosks where we encourage you to taste our flavours before you buy.
 It is important to us that buying an ice cream is a special experience, as it is such a happy product, and you should really be able to savour such an affordable luxury.
-Our teams at our kiosks are friendly and know our products very well; they make a mean cappuccino and great cuppa too.
+Our teams at our outlets are friendly and know our products very well; they make a great flat white and one hell of a milkshake too.

 Although we’re a quite new company we’ve been lucky to have won a lot of recognition and a wonderfully loyal following.
-In 2016 we won Champion Ice Cream from Taste of the West, and Best Dairy Producer in the Taste of Dorset awards.
-Since then we have been a finalist in the Taste of the West awards in 2017, 2018 and 2019; and have been awarded 12 Gold medals from Taste of the West, and 15 Great Taste Stars from the Guild of Fine Foods.
-Our Sea Pink Sorbet was Highly Commended in the finals of the Great British Food awards in 2019.
+In 2016 and 2020 we won Champion Ice Cream from Taste of the West.
+We have been a finalist in the Taste of the West awards in 2017, 2018, 2019 and 2021; and have been awarded 21 Gold medals from Taste of the West, and 22 Great Taste Stars from the Guild of Fine Foods.
+Our Elderflower Sorbet won Best British Specialty Product in the Great British Food awards in 2020.

 We spend a crazy amount of time on our search for ingredients.
-At home we’ve built up a large fruit garden and orchard, including over thirty different types of heritage apple tree, and ten different varieties of pear.
-The joy of growing at home is that we can use varieties of autumn raspberry, rhubarb and gooseberry that are often unusual but give us the flavour and natural colouring we want.
 Our lab is filled with samples of every description as we experiment and fine tune ideas and recipes.
 Exploring the extraordinary wealth of flavour in local fruit is just awesome.